Seun Adigun: Sporting career

-Moriam Seun Adigun (born 3 January 1987, Chicago, Illinois) is a Nigerian–American bobsledder, and track and field runner who specializes in the 100 metres hurdles.
+Adigun is a three-time Nigeria National Champion and two-time African Games Champion.
 She competed at the 2012 Summer Olympics, but did not qualify from her heat.
-In 2016, Seun Adigun founded the Nigerian bobsled team.
+In 2016, she founded the Nigerian bobsled team.
 She represented Nigeria at the 2018 Winter Olympics in two-women bobsled, becoming part of the first-ever Winter Olympians from the country.
 Seun Adigun was the first ever African athlete who participated both in Summer and Winter Olympics.
+Additionally, the Nigerian bobsled team that she founded was the first African team to participate in bobsled at the Winter Olympics.